Wrongful Convictions

 Ineffective Defense Counsel

-The Sixth Amendment of the Constitution guarantees criminal defendants the right to an attorney.
-A defendant expects their lawyer — even if it’s a court-appointed lawyer — to be professional, qualified, and competent.
+The Sixth Amendment of the U.S. Constitution guarantees criminal defendants the right to an attorney.
+As a defendant, you expect your lawyer — even if it’s a public defender — to be professional, qualified, and competent.
 Unfortunately, that is not always the case.

-The Supreme Court determined that a criminal defendant has the right to an effective lawyer, in the 1984 case of Strickland v.
+The U.S. Supreme Court determined that a criminal defendant has the right to an effective lawyer, in the 1984 case of Strickland v.
 Washington.
-To prove that a court-appointed lawyer provided ineffective assistance of counsel, the defendant has to show that:
+To prove that a court-appointed lawyer provided ineffective assistance of counsel, a defendant has to show both that:

-- Their lawyer’s performance was objectively deficient under the circumstance—in other words, that it fell below a certain standard; and
+- Their lawyer’s performance was objectively deficient under the circumstances

-- It is reasonably likely that if the lawyer had performed up to the standard, the result would have been different for the defendant.
+- There is a reasonable probability that the result would have been different if not for the deficient performance.

 Unreliable Eyewitness Identification

-- The viewer being distracted at the time
+- The witness is distracted at the time

-- The viewer getting a poor/partial view of the incident
+- The witness gets a poor view of the incident

 In a police lineup, the police may include a handful of people who do not match the description of the suspect.
-The eyewitness may mistakenly believe that one of the people in the lineup has to be the suspect, which can lead them to point to the one person who most closely matches the description, even if they are not very confident in their choice.
+The eyewitness may mistakenly believe that one of the people in the lineup has to be the suspect.
+This can lead them to point to the one person who most closely matches the description even if they are not confident.

-Over time, the eyewitness may lose a clear picture of what the subject looked like; memory can start to fade in a matter of mere hours.
-The police may also use hints and suggestive language to try and steer the witness to picking a particular person that the police already suspect.
-For example, when presenting the witness with a book of mug shots, the police could focus on one page or one picture, which would bias the witness’s choice.
+Over time, eyewitnesses may lose a clear picture of what subjects looked like.
+Memory can start to fade in a matter of hours.
+The police may also use hints and suggestive language to try and steer witnesses to picking someone who the police already suspect.
+For example, when presenting witnesses with a book of mug shots, police could focus on one picture and bias a witness’s choice.

 Many people do not understand how someone could confess to a crime they did not commit.
-However, the stress of going through the criminal justice system combined with coercive tactics of the police can break even the strongest of individuals.
-The use of forensic science and DNA has overturned more than 360 wrongful convictions that included a false or forced confession.
-Ways law enforcement can pressure suspects to admit to a crime they did not commit include:
+However, the stress and coercive tactics of the police can break innocent people.
+Police officers can pressure suspects to admit to a crime they did not commit using:

 - Threats against the suspect or the suspect’s family